 If your child has been refused a place at the school you prefer, you have the right to appeal to an Independent Appeal Panel.
-The Appeal Panel's job is to hear the evidence from the Admission Authority/Governing Body and from you (you are known as the appellant) and to make an informed decision on your case
+The Appeal Panel's job is to hear the evidence from the Admission Authority/Governing Body and from you (you are known as the appellant) and to make an informed decision on your case.
+All appeals should be made to WNA by Friday 22nd May 2020.
 The grounds for winning an appeal for Reception, Year 1 or Year 2 are limited because infant class size legislation restricts the size of these classes to a maximum of 30 children per class with one class teacher.